devcode-git/hosted-fields-sdk/README.md

 {
     merchantId: 123456789,
     hostedfieldsurl: http://urlToHostedFields.com,
-    fields: [], //your fields genereated using the Field-constructor
+    fields: my_fields, //fields you've generated using the Field-constructor
-    service: 'some service',
+    service: 'your_service',
     styles: 'any custom styles you wish to include',
     callback: someFunction,
     el = A domElement to render the hosted fields in